-Fact-finding hearings can happen during Care Proceedings when the Local Authority has concerns about children and in Private Proceedings where each parent or carer makes allegations against the other.
+Fact-finding hearings can happen during Care Proceedings when the local authority has concerns about children and in Private Proceedings when a parent or carer makes allegations against another parent or carer.

-A fact-finding is a very important hearing because it is used by the court to decide whether or not allegations are true, based on the balance of probability.
+A fact-finding is a very important hearing – it is used by the court to decide whether or not allegations are true, based on the balance of probability.

 The onus is on the person/authority making the allegations to prove that they are true.
-A single judge rules on who is believed, whether on the “balance of probabilities” the allegations are true or not.
-The judge’s ruling becomes a “fact” for all future judgements, regardless of whether you disagree.
+A single judge rules on whose and which allegations are believed.
+Judges have huge discretion.
+The judge’s ruling about what is true and what is not becomes a “fact” for all future judgements, regardless of whether you disagree.

-The court might decide that a fact-finding hearing is required to determine the following questions (eg in the case of a fracture or bruising):
+The court might decide that a fact-finding hearing is required to determine the following questions, for example in the case of a fracture or bruising:

 - Is the fracture a non-accidental Injury?